Back to Guides

 About Fairhope Wills Creek Swimming Holes

-Tucked along the winding course of Wills Creek near the Pennsylvania-Maryland border, the Fairhope swimming holes are the kind of place that feels like a secret even after you've found them.
+Tucked along the winding course of Wills Creek near the Pennsylvania-Maryland border, the Fairhope swimming holes are the kind of place that feels like a discovery even after you've found them.
 There are no signs, no concession stands, no lifeguards — just the sound of rushing water over smooth stone, the cool shade of overhanging hardwoods, and a creek that has been carving its path through this ridge-and-valley landscape long before anyone thought to swim in it.
 If you're looking for a fully natural, uncommercialized escape, this is it.

 The Setting and Landscape